Amirmadany/music-player/README.md

 # for install this project
 first download this file
-socond write "npm install" to the terminal and for showing write "npm run dev" to the terminal
+then write "npm install" to the terminal and for showing write "npm run dev" to the terminal
 ## Recommended IDE Setup